ashh20x/hashbuzz-unified/README.md

 ---

-## Hashbuzz Smart Contract (Proxy) Upgradeable Architecture
+## Hashbuzz Smart Contract (Proxy) Upgradeable Architecture ( in progress)

 ### Overview

-Hashbuzz201 is an upgradeable smart contract system using the Proxy Pattern by separating state storage and business logic.
+_`HashbuzzProxy201`_ is an upgradeable smart contract system using the Proxy Pattern by separating state storage and business logic.
 This allows for secure and efficient upgrades without disrupting existing state data.

 **The system is divided into three core contracts:**